- 1 The President of India: Election, Powers & Duties

 - Remission: Reducing the period of the sentence without changing its character.
 From Rigorous imprisonment (5 years) to Rigorous imprisonment (2 years).

 - Respite: Awarding a lesser sentence in place of one originally awarded because of some special facts.
-Ex: Pregnant woman, disabled persons etc
+Ex: Pregnant women, disabled persons etc

-- Reprieve: This is the stay of execution of a sentence for a temporary period
+- Reprieve: This is the stay of execution of a sentence for a temporary period.
+Purpose of reprieve is to enable the convict to have time to seek pardon or commutation from the President.

 Through this authority of the President to withhold assent to the bills passed by the Parliament.
 This is applicable to only ordinary bills.
 Money Bills and constitutional bills needs to be signed.